hphelion/documentation/cloudos/manage.troubleshooting.md

 #### Solution

-Use this feature only if your HP Cloud OS environment includes multiple Compute nodes.
+Use this feature only if your HP Helion Cloud OS environment includes multiple Compute nodes.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>